Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation

 and

 respectively.
 The estimators \eqref{eq:stable_news_est} and \eqref{eq:stable_news_freq_est} are simple, linear in the sampling information and computationally efficient.
-We conclude by investigating the large $M$ asymptotic behaviour of the posterior distributions \eqref{eq:stable_news} and \eqref{eq:stable_news_freq}.
-In particular, the next theorem shows that the number of unseen features has a power-law growth in $M$, and it characterizes the limiting distribution.
+In the next theorem we establish the large $M$ asymptotic behaviour of the posterior distributions \eqref{eq:stable_news} and \eqref{eq:stable_news_freq}, showing that the number of unseen features has a power-law growth in $M$.
 The same growth in $M$ holds under the stable-Beta process prior \citep[Proposition 2]{masoero2019more}, though the limiting distribution is degenerate.